Larwck/Graphical_Overmap/README.md

 Last updated 2020-1-3

 ### Installation:
   - Make sure your build is prior to #9942 (when this mod was merged).
-If later, check the readme in the mod's folder for installation instructions.
+If later, make sure to remove 'fonts.json' from data/mods/graphical_overmap.
   - Download the ZIP.
   - Extract to your Cataclysm game folder. *Keep in mind this will overwrite your 'config/fonts.json' file so If you have previously made changes to it you will need to back them up first and modify it manually.*
   - In graphics options make sure the overmap font width/height/size are all set to "**16**" then restart.